hackerkid/bots/README.md

 ## Developers
 * [BotMakers](https://botmakers.net/) - The best place to hire chatbot developers
 * [Botgig](http://www.botgig.com/) - Hire a top chatbot dev from a vetted talent pool.

+## Testing
+* [ChatbotTest](http://chatbottest.com/) - Chatbottest is an open source guide that helps you identify chatbot's design issues under 7 different categories.
+* [BotTesting](http://bottesting.co/) - Test your bot!
+Send your email and bot link to us, we’ll examine your bot’s performance and usability

 ## License